 Node.js is a server-side backend, which makes it important but not mandatory for AngularJS.
 However, you will need node.js for the following purposes:

 - npm is a package manager that comes with node.js by default; it allows you to manage your project dependencies.
-Therefore, you do not have to worry about manually adding dependencies, removing some, and updating your package.
+Therefore, you do not have to manually add dependencies, remove some, and update your package.
 Most Angular libraries are assigned as different NPM packages.

-- npm provides the Angular CLI (command-line interface), a great tool to build Angular applications efficiently.
+- npm provides the Angular CLI (command-line interface), a great tool for building Angular applications efficiently.

 - Angular works on the client side, while on the server side, you will need a node.js server environment for processing.